ssc-meetups-community/meetups/index.md

 ### Your information is outdated!

 If you see outdated information / want to get your email off the list / have a suggestion, please create an [issue](https://github.com/ssc-meetups-community/meetups/issues) (see above) or if you know how to github, a [pull request](https://github.com/ssc-meetups-community/meetups/pulls).

+### Other SSC-aligned activities?

+If you did not find any meetups near you on this list, do not despair.
+You might consider checking if there's [LessWrong](http://lesswrong.com/meetups/) activity near you.
+(Alternatively you could think about organizing your own event.
+See [this](http://slatestarcodex.com/2017/04/03/ssc-meetups-everywhere-times-and-places/) and [this](http://slatestarcodex.com/2017/03/27/ssc-meetup-everywhere/) for advice.
+Possible avenues for advertising / finding out if there are other SSC readers nearby: [the open thread](http://slatestarcodex.com/tag/open/?latest), [subreddit](https://www.reddit.com/r/slatestarcodex/) and [Discord](https://discordapp.com/invite/gpaTCxh).)

 ### RSS?